Updated October 2019

 Before you decide to go though, it’s well worth checking the local weather warnings and with the Information Centre.
 The day we’d planned to drive up to Mount Buffalo – it had been raining and the clouds were low – we found out the visibility was very low and parts of the road were closed, so we waited for a better day.
 The drive was steep and scary enough with excellent visibility so I’m glad we held off.

-With free entry, The Red Stag Deer & Emu Farm is a great place for the family.
+With free entry, The Red Stag Deer & Emu Farm is a fun and budget friendly activity.

 For $5, you can buy a bucket of feed (it’s $2.50 for half a bucket) for the animals and feed whomever you chance upon (all the animals will eat this food).